 The hike down was uneventful, more wet, and seemed to go by faster than the way up.
 When we reached the truck we blasted the heat and turned up the seat warmers to high!

 Happy to be dry again we enjoyed a glass of cab in front of the fire at home and relaxed the rest of the evening.
 If you want to experience Mt St Helena in all her glory and enjoy the views from her summit we would totally recommend going on a clear, but cool, day.
 It is so worth it!!

 Parking is free.
 No toilets (just trees to hide behind).
 Only 2 of the 10 miles are shaded.
-Sorry no dogs.
+Sorry, no dogs.
 10 miles roundtrip with 2,034 ft elevation gain.
-Nearest food is the cute town of Calistoga with several delicious restaurants along their main street.
+The nearest food is the cute town of Calistoga with several delicious restaurants along their main street.

 Things We Love:

 The hubs has an old Patagonia rain jacket pullover rain jacket that he’s had forever (like 20+ years) and still works wonderfully!
 The bosslady has a nice bright ruby pink Marmot precip lightweight jacket that she loves!
 She wears it everywhere and stays completely dry.
 The fact that it is a bright color helps the hubs to be able to find her in the rain!
 The bosslady is very particular about how things feel.
 This jacket not only performs but it isn’t rubbery on the inside arms like a lot of other raincoats.
 Who wants to be sweaty and stick to something rubbery??
 Not her!
 This jacket has been to the Pacific Northwest in the winter, out on trails doing trail maintenance, and on a few of our rainy hikes…it is worth the money and love the selection of colors!

 All Trails Stats: